 All airlines are prone to rough PR weather, but JetBlue seems to have more than its share.
 Maybe it’s because during a time of rapidly deteriorating expectations, many of us still expect more of JetBlue.
 It’s that rare industry bird, the customer-friendly airline.
 An oxymoron.

 There’s nothing funny about what happened this week.
 A JetBlue pilot suffered a mental breakdown and had to be restrained by crew and passengers in mid-flight.
-Though the plane made a safe unscheduled landing, it was clear that JetBlue’s own captain had posed a serious security threat to all onboard, shouting incoherently about “Jesus, September 11, Iraq, Iran and terrorists” and banging on the cockpit door demanding entry after a quick-thinking copilot locked him out.
+Though the plane made a safe unscheduled landing, it was clear that JetBlue’s own captain had posed a security threat to all onboard.
+He shouted incoherently about “Jesus, September 11, Iraq, Iran and terrorists” and banged on the cockpit door demanding entry after a quick-thinking copilot locked him out.

 JetBlue’s crisis response succeeded in that it got the mechanics right.
 Its blog referred to a “medical situation” on the flight and reported the safe landing in Texas (though with few details.)
 It responded in real time to questions and comments on Facebook and Twitter as the story unfolded, and CEO Dave Barger gave a live exclusive interview to Matt Lauer on NBC’s “Today” one day later.

 But the messaging was a bit off.
-For the critical few hours after the incident it seemed to downplay its seriousness.
+Immediately after the incident the airline seemed to minimize it.
 Meanwhile, as the real story of the pilot’s breakdown emerged from passengers, the media accounts grew.
-“This Is Your Captain Freaking,” blared The New York Post in one of its more memorable headlines.
+“This Is Your Captain Freaking,” blared The New York Post.
 Web comments piled up.
 Boldfaced names like @piersmorgan piled on.

-JetBlue scrambled to do all the right things for the passengers on the plane, offering refunds for the one-way fare, a voucher for twice the value of the original tickets, and some personal outreach to passengers on Tuesday.
+JetBlue scrambled to do all the right things for the passengers on the plane, offering refunds, vouchers, and personal outreach to passengers on Tuesday.

 And though Barger’s candor and accessibility were admirable, he spent most of his airtime defending the Captain, personally vouching for his record as a “consummate professional,” and praising the crew who helped at 35,000 feet.
 It’s understandable, and the heroism of the copilot and passengers is a good story (as is JetBlue’s status as the first airline to bulletproof cockpit doors.)
 But the first rule of crisis management is to accept responsibility and acknowledge the seriousness of the loss or risk.

 In defending the pilot so vigorously, rather than stressing how seriously it takes the situation, Barger veered a bit from the crisis playbook.
-Freakish though the incident was, the airline must 1) take responsibility for the situation; 2) call it what it was, a grave security threat; and 3) commit to a full investigation of the incident.
-It has done all three, but under pressure, and after Barger’s “consummate professional” quote was picked up, somewhat out of context, by all the major media.
+Freakish though the incident was, the airline should take responsibility for the situation and call it for what it was, a grave security threat.
+It then needs to commit to a full investigation of the incident.
+It has done all three, but under pressure, and after Barger’s “consummate professional” quote was picked up by media.